lcanoi/my-webpage/content/en/project/gamejam-unity-intern/index.md

 For these projects I worked with a large team providing ideas for others and implementing received feedback into my own projects.
 I also learned from their work flow which I implemented in the game prototype, which included their Gamejam boot screen, their Boot - Game - Level - LevelItem architecture, and a basic idea for a home layout for the game.

 ## Further improvment
-With me returning to classes and the internship ending there where many improvements left to be done for the game prototype project, including:
+With me returning to classes and the internship ending there were many improvements left to be done for the game prototype project, including:
 + Improving the enemy AI, making them in harder difficulties seek more often green gates and avoid red gates.
-At the moment the AI was left only seeking to reach the GOAL and depending on the difficulty avoiding to fall of the track and jumping faster or slower.
+At the moment the AI was left only seeking to reach the GOAL and depending on the difficulty avoiding falling off the track and jumping faster or slower.
 + Adding more obstacles to make the game more interesting.
 + Creating better 3D models for the lollipops as well as creating art for the background, goal and obstacles (Make the game better looking).